onecloudemoji/C.A.P.S.U.L.E.S./README.md

 ## OSEP LAB
 Overly Simplified Experienced Pentester Laboratory.
 A series of scripts to deploy a lab derived from training material I have not viewed.
 Follow them from start to end, running them on the machine indicated in the script name.
 Requires 3x Server VMs.

+## RODEO
+Ghosts in the machine.
+Has the logged in user perform actions to generate artifacts one would expect to see in a real environment.
+Keeps labs from feeling too much like a static CTF and reminds you that testing is usually done while others are present in the environment.
+Inspired by the idea of [sheepl](https://github.com/lorentzenman/sheepl), but being fully self contained.